KarrLab/intro_to_wc_modeling/docs/tutorials/cell_modeling/simulation/index.rst

         time += dt
         copy_numbers += reaction_stochiometries * n_reactions

-The tau-leaping algorithm can be improved by adpatively optimizing time step based on its sensitivity to the propensities:
+The tau-leaping algorithm can be improved by adaptively optimizing time step based on its sensitivity to the propensities:

 .. math::